Hepaul7/Clash-Royale-Matchup-Predictor/README.md

 - Opponent Deck
 - Outcome of the match (WIN or DEFEAT for player)

-Then, I stored the results into a csv file, there are approximatley 80,000 entries.
+Then, I stored the results into a csv file, there are approximately 80,000 entries.